zyx-db/db/README.md

 i'm currently watching through the cmu 15-445 lecture series, and wanted to give building a dbms a try!

-currently i'm working on implementing the file io with a buffer pool manager and a cache eviction strategy.
+currently i'm working on figuring out my page format and implementing it, as well as how to implement free space management

 # goals